Dairy Industry in the United Arab Emirates

 Export and Import of Dairy Products

 The UAE is a key importer of dairy products, including 17,000 tons of whole fresh milk in 2024.
-The country's export capabilities have been enhanced, exemplified by the export of 90 tons of butter to Russia in November 2024.
+The country's export capabilities have also been enhanced, exemplified by the export of 90 tons of butter to Russia in November 2024.

 Upcoming Events and Developments

 Notable upcoming events include The Dairy Olympics 2025, scheduled from April 7-11, 2025, in Al Ain, focusing on global dairy innovation.
-The Al Wathba Livestock Festival and a strengthening of economic relations with New Zealand through a Free Trade Agreement are also significant developments.
+The Al Wathba Livestock Festival and the strengthening of economic relations with New Zealand through a Free Trade Agreement are also significant developments.

 Market Leaders